-- A. Individuals with medical conditions or disabilities where the wearing of a face covering may pose a health or safety risk to the individual; - B. Children under the age of 5; - C. While working at a desk or work station and not actively engaged with other employees, customers, or visitors, provided that the individual's desk or workstation is not located in a common or shared area and physical distancing of at least six (6) feet is maintained; - D. While eating, drinking, smoking, as permitted by applicable law; - E. Inside private automobiles, provided the only occupants are members of the same household or living unit; - F. While receiving services allowed under a State or county order, rule, or proclamation that require access to that individual's nose or mouth; - G. Where federal or state safety or health regulations, or a financial institution's policy (based on security concerns), prohibit the wearing of facial coverings; - H. Individuals who are communicating with the hearing impaired while actively communicating (e.g., signing or lip reading); - I. First responders (police, fire fighters, lifeguards, etc.) to the extent that wearing face coverings may impair or impede the safety of the first responder in the performance of his/her duty; - J. While outdoors when physical distance of six (6) feet from other individuals (who are not members of the same household or living unit) can be maintained at all times; and - K. As specifically allowed by a provision of a State or City COVID-19 related order, rule, or proclamation.
+- C. While working at a desk or work station and not actively engaged with other employees, customers, or visitors, provided that the individual's desk or workstation is not located in a common or shared area and physical distancing of at least six (6) feet is maintained; - D. While eating, drinking, smoking, as permitted by applicable law; - E. Inside private automobiles, provided the only occupants are members of the same household or living unit; - F. While receiving services allowed under a State or county order, rule, or proclamation that require access to that individual's nose or mouth; - G. Where federal or state safety or health regulations, or a financial institution's policy (based on security concerns), prohibit the wearing of facial coverings; - H. Individuals who are communicating with the hearing impaired while actively communicating (e.g., signing or lip reading); - I. First responders (police, fire fighters, lifeguards, etc.) to the extent that wearing face coverings may impair or impede the safety of the first responder in the performance of his/her duty; - J. While outdoors; and - K. As specifically allowed by a provision of a State or City COVID-19 related order, rule, or proclamation.